-This monitoring evaluation was the second timestep of the monitoring plan following initial baseline sampling (e.g., a total of 3 collection times representing multiple broodyears) and represented a large effort in genotyping and analysis to characterize patterns of genetic variation in hatchery and natural origin samples from different time points.
-However, this evaluation should be considered within the larger context of the long-term monitoring and evaluation plan.
-Future assessments will occur at 10 year intervals and will result in an increase in sample size and the broodyears included (e.g., evaluations in 2031, 2041, 2051).
-Definitive conclusions may not be possible during each 10 year timestep, but cumulative assessments should provide useful information to adaptively manage the hatchery programs.
-As mentioned above, one of the biggest challenges in this timestep and future timesteps is how to compare data and findings from evaluations that use different genetic and analytical techniques.
-We were able to compare only a subset of data and findings from the last genetic evaluation and we also reran the baseline samples using the most current techniques so that we could make direct comparisons to baseline samples.
-Future work would benefit by developing technical approaches that would facilitate more direct comparisons across 10 year timesteps.
-Another potential improvement would be to evaluate the sample sizes, cohorts, and number of timesteps necessary to detect specified genetic changes of interest to managers.
-The sample sizes and cohorts used in this evaluation were chosen by attempting to balance standard genetic sample sizes, inclusion of the most recent cohorts to provide maximum contrast, and cost.
-Power analyses could be conducted to refine sample sizes and cohorts necessary to detect changes at a reasonable cost.
+This evaluation should be considered within the larger context of the long-term monitoring and evaluation plan.
+This evaluation was the second timestep of the monitoring plan following initial baseline sampling (i.e., a total of 3 collection times representing multiple brood years) and represented a large effort in genotyping and analysis to characterize patterns of genetic variation in hatchery- and natural-origin samples from different time points.
+Future assessments will occur at 10-year intervals and will result in an increase of brood years included (i.e., evaluations in 2031, 2041, 2051).
+Definitive conclusions may not be possible with work done each timestep, but cumulative assessments should provide useful information to adaptively manage the hatchery programs.
+One of the biggest challenges of this evaluation, and for future evaluations, was how to compare data and findings from the previous evaluations that used different genetic and analytical techniques.
+We reprocessed baseline samples using current genetic markers so that we could make direct comparisons to baseline collections, but even so, we were able to compare results of only a subset of data and findings from the last evaluation.
+Future work would benefit by developing standardized approaches that would facilitate comparisons across timesteps.
+Toward that end, analyses used here were developed within R scripts that make transparent the methods used and which easily accommodate future analyses.
+Another improvement would be to evaluate the sample sizes, cohorts, and timesteps necessary to detect genetic changes of interest to managers.
+The sample sizes and cohorts used in this evaluation were chosen by considering standard genetic sample sizes and inclusion of the most recent cohorts to provide maximum contrast while minimizing cost.
+For example, early detection of any future negative trends in N_b would allow for changes to be made to hatchery programs preventing further decline.
+This might be particularly important if census sizes, which are monitored annually, decrease substantially.
 The power to detect declines in N_b is in part determined by the number of cohorts analyzed (Luikart et al. 2021).
-Improvements in the power to detect changes in N_b could be achieved by including future 10year timesteps.
-Luikart et al. (2021) found that the power to detect a declining trend in $N{\rm b}$ nearly doubled when the number of consecutive cohorts analyzed went from five to ten.
-Up to a point, power also increased when the number of samples and loci used increased.
-However, changing loci in different timesteps will make it more difficult to compare data across the duration of the monitoring program.
-While $N{\rm b}$ estimates were high in this study, early detection of any future negative trends in $N{\rm b}$ would allow for changes to be made to hatchery programs preventing further decline.
-This might be particularly important if census sizes, which are monitored annually, decrease substantially.
-Finally, some of the contemporary collections used in this evaluation (Hanford Reach, Wenatchee, Methow) likely contained both natural- and hatchery-origin individuals; however, data on individual origin was not available, limiting our ability to evaluate whether contemporary natural- and hatchery-origin individuals show different genetic trends, as was clearly seen in upper Columbia steelhead.
-Obtaining data on individual origin should be considered for the next round of monitoring.
+They found that the power to detect a declining trend in $N{\rm b}$ nearly doubled when the number of consecutive cohorts analyzed went from five to ten.
+Power also increased, up to a point, when the number of samples and loci used increased.
+Having this kind of analysis for all metrics of interest would be extremely valuable.
+However, the benefits of such an analysis will be limited if genetic methods and markers continue to substantially change between timesteps.